 Many children have their needs met without requiring any special provision, but a good few also require additional support either from the school or from outside agencies to help them overcome certain barriers to learning.
 Such support may be support with speech and language; help to manage a physical impairment; support from a family worker or mental health worker or the advice of a paediatrician.
 Many children need additional group or individual programmes of work to help with any gaps in knowledge or to help with specific learning needs.
-We also have a Sensory Room for those children who require support with sensory needs or to allay anxieties.
+As of October 2018 we have a Sensory Room for those children who require support with sensory needs or to allay anxieties.
 For those with needs, we may refer to Targeted Support (TS), Special Support (SS) or Education and Health Care Plans (EHCPs) which merely denotes the level of support children are receiving and how much of that support involves outside agencies.

-We want you the parents, to work with us to ensure all your child's individual needs are met.
-Our SENCO's (Special Educational Needs Co-ordinators), Alice Carter and Anna McGuinness, are here each day and available to talk to you if you have any questions or need to talk about any worries or concerns.
+We want you, the parents, to work with us to ensure all your child's individual needs are met.
+Our SENDCO (Special Educational Needs and Disabilities Co-ordinator) Anna McGuinness works 3 days a week (Tuesday to Thursday).
+She is supported in her role by Karen Johnson, SEND Support TA, they are available to talk to you if you have any questions or need to talk about any worries or concerns.
 You can often nip in to speak with them at the start of the day or you can ring the office to arrange an appointment with one of them.